Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 # All logs from flyteadmin, flyteplugins, flytepropeller ... will appear in the terminal
 ```

-6. [Optional] Now, you are able to access Flyte UI:http://localhost:30080/console.
+6. [Optional] Now, you can access the Flyte UI at http://localhost:30080/console.

-7. Previously, we build Single binary that bundles all backends(flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server, now let's replace with you own code.
+7. Previously, we built a single binary that bundles all backends (flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server.
+Now let's build with your own code.
-For all below instruction, I will assume you will change flyteidl, flyteadmin, flyteplugins and flytepropeller at the same time(features that involve multiple components),
+The following instructions assume that you'll change flyteidl, flyteadmin, flyteplugins, and flytepropeller simultaneously (features that involve multiple components).
-If you actually do not need to change some components, simpliy ignore the instruction for that component.
+If you don't need to change some components, simply ignore the instruction for that component.
 ```shell
 # Step1: Modify the source code for flyteidl, flyteadmin, flyteplugins and flytepropeller.